rwjdk/agent-framework-talks/README.md

 # Agent Framework Tech Talks

-This repo contains the various Tech Talks I've held about Microsoft Agent Framework (C#)
+This repo contains the various Tech Talks I've held about the Microsoft Agent Framework (C#)

 # Talks